Recycling Employers On Applications Can Point To Systematic Fraud

 Employer Recycling Is A Dead Giveaway of Systematic Dealer Fraud

 At Point Predictive, we score millions of applications each month originating from more than 45,000 car dealers nationwide.
-This creates a rich consortium of data through which we can see trends across dozens of lenders and dealerships, including loan performance.
+This creates a rich repository of data through which we can see trends across dozens of lenders and dealerships, including loan performance.

 One of the key signs of potential dealer fraud is when a dealership recycles phone numbers or employers.
 Auto dealerships are competitive.
 In metropolitan areas, if someone is unsatisfied with a dealership, it is easy to walk next door, or across the street in the pursuit of a better deal or a better car.
 When we see multiple employees of the same business applying for auto loans at the same dealership, it raises suspicion.